Learning extremal graphical structures in high dimensions: Background

-A summary statistic for extremal dependence in $\g Y$ that will turn out to be useful for graph structure learning is the extremal variogram \citep{EV20}.
+In the setting of Examples~\ref{ex:HRGM} and~\ref{ex:treeGM}, a natural question is whether the underlying graph can be estimated from data.
+Here, the extremal variogram \citep{EV22} turns out to play a crucial role.
 The extremal variogram rooted at node $m\in V$ is defined as the matrix $\Gamma^{(m)}$ with entries

-whenever the right-hand side exists and is finite.
-For an extremal graphical model on a tree, for any $m \in V$, the minimum spanning tree with weights $\Gamma^{(m)}_{ij}$, $i, j \in V$, recovers the underlying tree structure corresponding to extremal conditional independence.
-This can be exploited for non-parametric consistent tree recovery without distributional assumptions \citep{EV20}.
-Extremal variograms will also play a crucial role in learning general extremal graph structures.